Chef CV Examples, Template & Writing Guide for 2025

 Read more: Best Hobbies and Interests for a CV

-A chef CV and cover letter go together like melon and parma ham.
+A chef's CV and cover letter go together like melon and Parma ham.
 They’re a perfect combination.
-Cover letters are still important and more than half of hiring managers consider them a ‘must-have’.
+Cover letters are still important, and 83% of recruiters read cover letters.
 Here’s how to write a cover letter:

-- Start with the correct form of cover letter address and cover letter format.
+- Start with the correct form of the cover letter address and cover letter format.

 - Include a ‘hook’ in your cover letter opening.
 Grab the hiring manager’s attention with passion for the role and an impressive professional accomplishment.

-- Show your experience and skills will translate to great results in the kitchen.
+- Show your experience and skills, which will translate to great results in the kitchen.

 - Finish with a cover letter ending featuring a call to action asking to discuss the role further in an interview.